HRT in Iraq. Overview

 This is a multi-part guide to hormone replacement therapy (HRT) for trans Iraqis.
 It is written by people who have navigated Iraqi pharmacies, found their own labs, and learned hard lessons about what works and what hurts.

 This guide is harm-reduction information.
 It is not medical advice, and it is not a substitute for care from a qualified clinician.
-We provide it because most readers do not have access to an informed clinician — the goal is that anyone who is going to do this anyway does it as safely as possible.
+We provide it because most readers do not have access to an informed clinician.
+The goal is that anyone who is going to do this anyway does it as safely as possible.
 If you have access to a doctor who will work with you, see them first.

 What this guide covers